meta-flutter/workspace-automation/README.md

 #### Debugging with VS Code

 `flutter_workspace.py` creates a `.vscode/launch.json` file if one is not present.
-It uses the repo configuration key `pubspec_path`.
-If this key is present in the repo entry, then it will add entry to `.vscode/launch.json`.
+It uses the repo json key `pubspec_path`.
+If this key is present in the repo json, then it will add entry to `.vscode/launch.json`.